maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <hr class="with-margin">
 <h4 class="header" id="gp_reg_noisy">GP regression (noisy)</h4>

 Having walked through the noise-free case the extension to the noisy case is straightforward.
-We now assume that the observed data is a noisy version of the true underlying function and instead we now observe training data $\mathcal{D} = \\{X, \mathbf{y} \\}$ where, for a single point $i$, we have
+We now assume that the observed data is a noisy version of the true underlying function and instead we now observe training data $\mathcal{D}$ where, for a single point $i$, we have

 $$y_i = f(\mathbf{x_i}) + \epsilon \tag{6} $$